Avgolemono Soup

 • Add in the rice and stir to coat in the oil.

-• Add in the chicken stock and bay leaf; bring to a simmer.
+• Add the chicken stock and bay leaf; bring to a simmer.
 Simmer until the rice is tender, about 10 minutes.
+Remove the bay leaf.

-• Add in the shredded chicken and maintain a gentle simmer.
+• Add the shredded chicken and maintain a gentle simmer.

 • In a medium bowl, whisk together the lemon juice and eggs until light and frothy.

-• Remove the saucepan from the heat (see note below) and slowly whisk 2 cups of the hot broth into the egg mixture, then slowly pour the egg mixture back into the soup; stir and incorporate.
+• Remove the saucepan from the heat and slowly whisk 2 cups of the hot broth into the egg mixture, then slowly pour the egg mixture back into the soup; stir and incorporate.
 (This process equalizes the temperature between the two mixtures to avoid curdling the eggs.)
+Do not put the saucepan back on the heat once the egg mixture has been added, or the eggs might scramble or turn into ribbons.

 • Stir in the dill.
 Taste and adjust seasoning, if necessary.
 Ladle into bowls and serve immediately.